Displacement energy of unit disk cotangent bundles

 where $u \in V(T)$, $v \in N_T(u)$ (since $\psi_{uv}\bigl(t \overrightarrow{uv}\bigr)=(1-t)\overrightarrow{vu}$, this is well-defined).

 \begin{rem} The following remarks are immediate consequences of the definition: \begin{itemize} \item If $r' \le r$, there exists a natural isometric embedding $T(r') \to T(r)$.
-In the following, we consider $T(r')$ as a subset of $T(r)$, using this embedding map. \item If $S$ is a subtree of $T$, there exists a natural isometric embedding $S(r) \to T(r)$.
-In the following, we consider $S(r)$ as a subset of $T(r)$, using this embedding map. \end{itemize} \end{rem}
+In the following, we regard $T(r')$ as a submanifold of $T(r)$. \item If $S$ is a subtree of $T$, there exists a natural isometric embedding $S(r) \to T(r)$.
+In the following, we regard $S(r)$ as a submanifold of $T(r)$. \end{itemize} \end{rem}